 4. The Disabled Young People’s Collective Zine is a 114 page hand-made, illustrated book created by members of the Disabled Young People’s Collective (DYP).
 DYP is NYLN’s state partner in North Carolina.
 It includes a lot of writing on how Ableism works.
 It can be used in workshops.
 Contact NYLN to find out how to get a copy.
 It usually costs $5-8.

-5. Forward / FWD is an online blog run by a group of feminists with disabilities.
-They post often and write a lot about ableism and other forms of oppression.
+5. Feminist Disability Studies Blog is an online blog run by a group of feminists with disabilities.
+They post often and write a lot about how media represents people with disabilities.

-6. FRIDA stands for Feminist Response In Disability Activism.
+6. Sisters of Frida is a blog run by disabled women.
 They do a lot of work to fight ableism and raise visibility around the oppression women with disabilities face.

 7. If I Can’t Dance It’s Still My Revolution is a site that covers the way ableism is still pervasive [spread everywhere] in social justice movements.
 This site cover the different definitions of disability, ableism, and ways we can resist an ableism that hurts us all.